day8/lein-git-inject/README.md

 ## The Four Substitution Keys

-This middleware performs search and replace on four `substitution keys` within the `EDN` of your `defproject`.
+This middleware performs a search and replace on four `substitution keys` within the `EDN` of your `defproject`.
 It will search for these strings: